Huegelkoenig/line-logger-VSCE/README.md

 This includes Java, Javascript, C, C++, C#, HTML, PHP, Matlab, ColdFusion, AppleScript, Pascal, PowerShell, D, Swift, Haskell, Lua, OCaml, and more

 ## Installation
 Just install this extension from the VS Code marketplace.
-Afterwards you may need to restart VS Code.
+Afterwards you may get prompted to restart VS Code.
 That's it.

 ## How It Works
 You can place line-logger tokens anywhere in your code.
 Upon calling a log command (see [Commands](###commands)) from the Command Palette, this extension searches for the line-logger tokens in your code and hardcodes the corresponding line numbers right in front of (or right behind) the tokens.
 Existing line numbers will be updated during this process.<br>